christina-yun/IRS-datascrape-utilities/README.md

 ```

 ### To download tax forms in a given timeframe
+- You will need to run a CLI command (as noted and exampled below)
+- All files will be downloaded to a folder on the same level as the utils folder

 #### Format of 'search_term', first_year, last_year
 - The first_year and last_year terms are input as integers between 1864 and the current year inclusive.